SparkleMalone/DataBasics/README.md

 - You can use the return() statement to specify the value to be returned by the function.
 - If you want to be able to use the function independent of another function, it should be created outside a function instead of nesting the functions.

 ## Post-Workshop Assessment:

+The standard error measures the precision of the estimate of the sample mean.
+Write a function to calculate the standard error.
+Use this function when comparing mean monthly temperature values between Yale Myers and a chosen location.

 Find a location of interest within the USA in google earth (https://earth.google.com/) and record the latitude and longitude in decimal degrees.
-Next, download Daymet data for that location.
-Join your location information with Yale.Myers.annual.tmean in a dataframe called climateCompare:
+Next, download Daymet data for that location. subset tmean in both datasets, calculate the mean monthly and standard error of tmean (SE) for both locations.
+Create a figure comparing mean monthly and the standard error of tmean at both locations.

+Create figures and text to show the following:

+- 1. Differences in monthly tmean, and standard error in tmean for both locations.
+- 2. Differences in monthly precipitation (prcp), and standard error in prcp for both locations.
+- 3. Differences in monthly minimum temperature (tmin), and standard error in tmin for both locations.
+- 4. Differences in monthly maximim temperature (tmax), and standard error in tmax for both locations.
+- 5. Why are the two locations similar or different?

+* create an Rmarkdown report to upload to canvas (save as a pdf): https://hbctraining.github.io/Training-modules/Rmarkdown/lesson.html